 Elsewhere, Mario Balotelli used his personal platform to spread awareness.
 The former Manchester City and Liverpool striker has been subjected to racist abuse on multiple occasions and was even yellow-carded for reporting one case to a Ligue 1 referee mid-game last season.

-His pose pays tribute to two iconic acts of protest against racial oppression in the history of sport, one contemporary and one that took place over half a century ago.
+His pose pays tribute to two iconic acts of protest against racial oppression from sporting history, one contemporary and one that took place over half a century ago.
 With his raised fist, he is performing the Black Power salute, which became a symbol of defiance when John Carlos and Tommie Smith stood on the podium at the 1968 Olympics.

 The act of dropping to one knee, emulated also by the players and teams mentioned above, is of a much more recent origin.

-During a 2016 pre-season game for the San Francisco 49ers, NFL star Colin Kaepernick sat down during the national anthem, played before every sporting event in America and for which those present are encouraged to stand.
+During a 2016 pre-season game for the San Francisco 49ers, NFL star Colin Kaepernick sat down during the national anthem, which is played before every sporting event in America and during which those present are encouraged to stand.
 Kaepernick later began kneeling and on the first occasion was joined by teammate Eric Reid.

 Kaepernick explained the reasoning behind this peaceful act of protest: “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of colour.